- Sometimes even the popular Microsoft Office occasionally fails to function properly.

 - You will find everything you need to know about Office apps on our Microsoft Troubleshooting Hub.

 This message in Outlook or Office 365 usually indicates a problem with the activation of the software.
-To restore all Office features, you must resolve the issue that caused the activation to fail.
+To restore all Office features, you must solve the issue that caused the activation to fail.

 Usually, Outlook and Office activation errors are pretty common.
-Users have encountered these problems even if they had their product activated for a long time, and also in the case of newly activated products.
+Users have encountered these problems even if they had their product activated for a long time.

-The most likely reason for this error occurring can also be caused by the server-side, because of new regulations and security measures being implemented constantly.
+The most likely reason for this error may be due to new regulations and security measures that are constantly being implemented.

 These can cause the servers that deal with subscriptions to be reset, thus creating a chain reaction when it comes to the activation of your product.